kfjahnke/envutil/README.md

 flexible (it's based on a generalization of convolution), and the full flexibility isn't accessible in 'envutil' with the parameterization as it stands now, but it's already quite useful with the few parameters I offer.
-If you choose twining, but don't pass --twine (or pass --twine 0), the twining parameters are set automatically.
-This also happens for video output, where fixed twining parameters would fail to adapt to changing hfov.
-Use of twining or OIIO's lookup is strongly recommended for video output to avoid aliasing.
+Automatic twining is also used for video output, where fixed twining parameters would fail to adapt to changing hfov.
+Use of twining or OIIO's lookup (which also adapts to the field of view) is strongly recommended for video output to avoid aliasing.

 The program uses [zimt](https://github.com/kfjahnke/zimt) as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.